 Sub accounts, audit logs, team roles mean you can get those agency/team features at a substantially lower price point.

-- Hosted landing pages with drag & drop visual editor.
+- Hosted landing pages with drag and drop editor.

 - 150+ templates available for landing pages, and 50+ popover templates.